Published: 17 Nov 2021 | Category: Welfare benefits | Stage: We are writing our application

 Personal Independence Payment (PIP)

-Anyone between 16 and 65 years old diagnosed with a long term illness, mental health condition or with a disability can apply for the Personal Independence Payment.
-To start the application process call DWP and give them some initial information – you can find out more about this process here.
+Anyone between 16 and 65 years old diagnosed with a long term illness, mental health condition, or with a disability, can apply for Personal Independence Payment.
+To start the application process you can call DWP and give them some initial information – you can find out more about this process here.
 You can request that DWP provides interpreters for the initial phone call as well as any future assessments.
-We recommend that you get help from benefit specialist for any part of the application process beyond the initial phone call.
+We recommend that you get help from a benefit specialist for any part of the application process beyond the initial phone call.

 Disability Living Allowance (DLA) for children

-This is an equivalent of Personal Independence Payment for children.
+This is the equivalent of Personal Independence Payment for children.
 In this case, a child is defined as being under 16.
-To apply your group will need to support the refugee family to either request a full application form by phone or download it here.
-We recommend that you get help from benefit specialist to fill out the application form.
+To apply for this, your group will need to support the refugee family to either request a full application form by phone or download it here.
+We recommend that you get help from a benefit specialist to fill out the application form.

 Attendance Allowance